zfcampus/apigility-documentation/recipes/join-tables.md

 resource, and, with a little work, have it returning your entities and collections.

-For DB-Connected resources, though, we now need to do a little work to integrate it into our Apigility application.
+For DB-Connected resources, though, we now need to integrate it into our Apigility application.

 ### Integrating the JOIN